-1044 11111 1110 1001110100 OT TIME CONTOURNED VACCINES PRE-KINDERGARTEN (Child Care, Head Start, Nursery or Pre-K) KINDERARTEN through 2 GRADES 3 through 5 GRADES 6 through 8 GRADES 9 through 12 Diphtheria and Tetanus toxoid-containing vaccine and Pertussis vaccine (DTaP/DTP/DT/Td/Tdap) 4 doses 5 doses or 4 doses if the 4 at 4 years of age or older or series is started or complete or older 2 3 doses if the 3 doses Tetanus and Diphtheria toxoid-containing vaccine and Pertussis vaccine booster (Tdap) Not Applicable lose Polio vaccine (IPV/OPV) 3 doses 4 doses or 3 doses if the 3 rd dose was received at 4 years of age or older 3 doses 4 doses or 3 doses if the 3 rd dose was received at 4 years of age or older 3 doses Measles, Mumps and Rubella vaccine (MMR) 1 dose 2 doses Hepatitis B vaccine 3 doses 3 de oses Varicella (Chickenpox) vaccine 1 dose 2 doses 1 dose 2 doses 1 dose Haemophilus influenzae type b conjugate vaccine (Hib) 1 to 4 doses Not Applicable Pneumococcal Conjugate Vaccine (PCV) 1 to 4 doses Not Applicable Meningococcal Conjugate Vaccine (MenACWY )10 Not Applicable Grade 7: 1 dose if the first dos Grade 12: 2 doses or 1 dose if the first dose was received at age 16 years or older
+VACCINES PRE-KINDERGARTEN (Child Care, Head Start, Nursery or Pre-K) KINDERARTEN through 2 GRADES 3 through 5 GRADES 6 through 8 GRADES 9 through 12 Diphtheria and Tetanus toxoid-containing vaccine and Pertussis vaccine (DTaP/DTP/DT/Td/Tdap) 4 doses 5 doses or 4 doses if the 4 th dose was received at 4 years of age or older or 3 doses if the series is started or completed at 7 years of age or older at 4 years of age or older or 3 doses if the oses Tetanus and Diphtheria toxoid-containing vaccine and Pertussis vaccine booster (Tdap) Not Applicable 1 dose Polio vaccine (IPV/OPV) 3 doses 4 doses or 3 doses if the 3 rd dose was received at 4 years of age or older 3 doses 4 doses or 3 doses if the 3 rd dose was received at 4 years of age or older 3 doses Measles, Mumps and Rubella vaccine (MMR)5 1 dose 2 doses Hepatitis B vaccine 3 doses 3 doses Varicella (Chickenpox) vaccine 1 dose 2 doses 1 dose 2 doses 1 dose Haemophilus influenzae type b conjugate vaccine (Hib) 1 to 4 doses Not Applicable Pneumococcal Conjugate Vaccine (PCV) 1 to 4 doses Not Applicable Meningococcal Conjugate Vaccine (MenACWY ) Not Applicable Grade 7: 1 dose Grade 12: 2 doses or 1 dose if the first dose was received at age 16 years or older

-- Documented serologic evidence of immunity to measles, mumps, rubella, hepatitis B, varicella or polio (for all three serotypes) meets the immunization requirements for these diseases.
-Diagnosis by a physician aphysician assistanurse practitioner that a child has had varicella disease is acceptable proof of immunity to varicella.
-Diphtheria and tetanus toxoids and acellular pertussis (DTaP) vaccine.
-(Minimum age: 6 weeks) - - theria and tetanus toxolids and acellular pertussis (DTaP) vaccine. mum age: 6 weeks?
+- 1. Documented serologic evidence of immunity to measles, mumps, rubella, hepatitis B, varicella or polio (for all three serotypes) meets the immunization requirements for these diseases.
+Diagnosis by a physician, physician assistant or nurse practitioner that a child has had varicella disease is acceptable proof of - Diphtheria and tetanus toxoids and acellular pertussis (DTaP) vaccine.
+(Minimum age: 6 weeks)

-Children starting the series on time should receive a 5-dose series of DTaP vaccine at ages 2.4, 6, 15 through 18 morths, and 4 years of age or older.
-The fourth dose may be received as early as age 12 months, provided at least 6 morths have elapsed since the third dose.
+a.
+Children starting the series on time should receive a 5-dose series of DTaP - vaccine at ages 2, 4, 6, 15 through 18 months, and 4 years of age or older.
+The fourth dose may be received as early as age 12 months, provided at least 6 months have elapsed since the third dose.
 However, the fourth dose of DTaP need not be repeated if it was administered at least 4 months after the third dose of DTaP.
-The final dose in the series must be received on or after the fourth birthday and at least 6 months after the previous dose.

-- received on or after the fourth birthday and at least is mornins are rue previous dose.
-If the fourth dose of DTaP was eliministered at lag 4 years or older, the find booten's properties of the case of the properties of the case of t
+The final dose in the series must be received on or after the fourth birthday and at least 6 months after the - If the fourth dose of DTaP was administered at age 4 years or older, the b. - fifth (booster) dose of DTaP vaccine is not necessary.
+For children born prior to 1/1/2005, doses of DT and Td meet the c. - immunization requirement for diphtheria toxoid-containing vaccine.
+Children ages 7 through 10 years who are not fully immunized with the childhood DTaP vaccine series should receive Tdap vaccine as the first dose in the catch-up series; if additional doses are needed, use Td vaccine.
+A Tdap vaccine (or incorrectly administered DTaP vaccine) received at 7 years or age or older will meet the 6th grade Tdap requirement.